 Production companies should limit negative environmental conditions resulting from filming, including spill-over lighting, exhaust fumes and noise, which may affect the enjoyment or operation of surrounding properties.

-• Lighting: Production companies should orient lighting away from neighboring residences, unless residents have been contacted and do not express any objection.
+Production companies should orient lighting away from neighboring residences, unless residents have been contacted and do not express any objection.
 Lighting must not interfere with traffic safety.
-[Exemptions for late night lighting are a subset of the late night exemption request process noted in section 5 and do not need to be mentioned again or require a separate guideline exemption].
+Exemptions for late night lighting are a subset of the late night filming activity exemption request process, as noted in the Time Restrictions section above.

 • Production companies are responsible for ensuring that there is minimal disruption to residents, occupants, business owners and City of Toronto employees where filming occurs.
 Residents, occupants, business patrons and the general public must retain pedestrian and vehicular access to properties surrounding the filming location.